Finished: August 13, 2017

 The Politics of the Gracchi Brothers

 Conservative historians sometimes accuse leftists of over-politicizing the story of the Gracchi Brothers.
 But actually the story of the Gracchi Brothers comes down to us already pre-packaged politicized.
-Ancient writers portrayed the Gracchi Brothers as noble idealists standing up against a corrupt aristocratic regime.
+The ancient writers themselves portrayed the Gracchi Brothers as noble idealists standing up against a corrupt aristocratic regime.

 Appian is notable because of all the ancient historians, he's the only one who attempts to show both sides of the land reform bill.
 (See the comments I made above about how Appian always shows both sides of every conflict.)